X

 Canonical

-Back in the late 90s and early 2000s, Linux had a bad reputation for not having a large enough app ecosystem.
-Twenty plus years later and that complaint no longer holds water.
+In the late 1990s and early 2000s, Linux had a bad reputation for not having a large enough app ecosystem.
+Twenty-plus years later, that complaint no longer holds water.

 Also: There's a new Ubuntu Linux desktop on its way

-Another method is called the AppImage, which is a unique format for distributing Linux applications in such a way that they don't require installation and can be run without admin privileges.
+Another method for installing apps is called AppImage.
+It's a unique format for distributing Linux applications.
+Apps don't depend on any specific distribution or desktop environment, require installation, and can be run without admin privileges.
 In other words, you download the AppImage for an application and run it.
 That's it.

-Well, sort of.
-There's another step to take before you can run the application, which is part of what I want to talk about.
+Well, sort of -- as there's another step to take before you can run the application, which is part of what I want to talk about.
+But first, let's find out more about AppImages.

 Why use AppImages?

 This is the big question.
-And even after using AppImages for quite some time, the main answer I have for the question is that, in some cases, there isn't an alternative.
-There are a few applications I've used over the years that only offer an AppImage option.
-The reason you might find this is that a developer or team of developers doesn't want to have to develop their app for the numerous desktops available for Linux.
-With AppImages, the app should run (exactly as expected) regardless of what desktop environment or window manager is being used.
-This is a big plus for developers who need to deliver their products quickly and reliably.
+Even after using AppImages for quite some time, the main answer I have to the question is that, in some cases, there isn't an alternative.
+There are some applications I've used over the years that only offer an AppImage option.
+With AppImages, the app should run exactly as expected, regardless of what desktop environment, window manager, or distribution is used.
+This consistency is a big plus for developers who deliver their products quickly and reliably.

 Also: 8 cool things you can do with a Linux desktop

-The primary goals for AppImages are simplicity, binary compatibility, distribution agnosticism, zero installation, zero root permission required, and portability.
-This is all achieved while leaving the operating system untouched.
+The primary goals for AppImages are simplicity, binary compatibility, distribution agnosticism, zero installation, zero-root permission required, and portability.
+These goals are all achieved while leaving the operating system untouched.

-Sounds like a perfect system, correct?
-For the most part, it's quite good.
-But there are downfalls.
+Sounds like a perfect system, right?
+For the most part, AppImages is quite good, but there are downsides.
 For example, you cannot upgrade an AppImage.
-Instead, you download a new image and run it in place of the old (hoping all of your configurations and data won't be lost).
+Instead, you download a new image and run it instead of the old one, hoping all your configurations and data aren't lost.
 The other downfall is that users often have to manage the executable permission for the AppImage.
 Although setting that permission is quite simple, it is another step.

 Also: How to install software on Linux using Snap (and why you should)

-Now that you have an understanding of what AppImages are, let's see exactly how they are used on Linux.
-I'm going to show you how by way of the Bitwarden AppImage.
+Now that you understand AppImages, let's see how they are used in Linux.
+I'm going to show you by way of the Bitwarden AppImage.

 How to use an AppImage on Linux

-What you'll need: The only thing you'll need for this is a running instance of a Linux distribution.
-It doesn't matter what distribution it is, only that it has a GUI.
+What you'll need: The only thing you'll need for this task is a running instance of a Linux distribution.
+It doesn't matter what distribution, only that it has a GUI.
 That's it.
 Let's get this AppImage running.

 1: Download the AppImage file